Millions of potential customers, low overhead costs, and unlimited potential… eCommerce sounds pretty good, doesn’t it?

 You don’t have to be in the same room as your customers.
-The majority of your sales activities are conducted over the internet.
+The majority of your sales promotion and activities are conducted over the internet.

 eCommerce comprises of different business models (for example, dropshipping), but in general, if it’s sold online, then it’s eCommerce.